 - Peace of mind for families, elderly residents and children

-The key difference from a home: coverage must be continuous and overlapping, so there are no blind spots between blocks.
+The key difference from a home: coverage must be continuous and overlapping, so nobody can move between blocks unseen.
+That requires a committee-level plan, not a few cameras bolted on after a theft.

 |---|---|---|